Auburn Area Historical Society

 (4) Pictures - any old photograph of Auburn, its buildings, events and people.
 If you send us a picture of which

-date if you can, especially if you have a picture of your ancestor(s).
+approximate date if you can, especially if you have a picture of your ancestor(s).

 (5) Documents - Any documents pertaining to Auburn, such as business letterheads, invoices, bills, records,